Smallness of fundamental groups for arithmetic schemes: Introduction

 \section{Introduction}

 The Hermite-Minkowski theorem is a remarkable result in algebraic number theory.
-It says that for a number field $F$ and a finite set $S$ of $F$, there exist only finitely many extensions of $F$ unramified outside $S$ with given degree.
+It says that for a number field $F$ and a finite set $S$ of primes of $F$, there exist only finitely many extensions of $F$ unramified outside $S$ with given degree.
 By Galois theory we can interpret the theorem as the {\it smallness} of the Galois group $G_{F,S}$ of the maximal Galois extension of $F$ unramified outside $S$.
 In general, a profinite group is said to be {\it small}\/ if there exist only finitely many open subgroups of the group of given index.
-One of our main results is the smallness of \'etale fundamental groups for arithmetic schemes as follows.
+Our main results are the smallness of \'etale fundamental groups for some arithmetic schemes as follows.